 Let’s start off with criteria that you’re probably very familiar with: stocks hitting new 52-week highs.
 This is a classic breakout/momentum scan that returns stocks trading at their highest levels looking back over the past 12 months.

-This particular type of scan isn’t one that I personally use myself but I know enough people use this as a signal so I figured it would be helpful to include it.
+This particular type of scan isn’t one that I personally use myself but I know enough traders use this as a signal so I figured it would be helpful to include it.

-The thought process behind reclaiming a moving average is that some moving averages get more attention than others (50-day and 200-day in particular) so when stocks reclaim them, traders become more confident in the name which paves the way for continued momentum to the upside.
+The thought process behind reclaiming a moving average is that some moving averages get more attention than others (50-day and 200-day in particular) so when stocks reclaim them, traders become more confident in the underlying stock, which paves the way for continued momentum to the upside.

 Example of a stock CPLA reclaiming its 50-day moving average (yellow line).